 p=none (monitoring only)

 The receiving server delivers the message regardless of whether it passes or fails DMARC.
-You still receive aggregate and forensic reports, but no enforcement action is taken.
+You still receive aggregate and failure reports, but no enforcement action is taken.
 This is where every DMARC deployment starts.

 p=quarantine (partial enforcement)

 Messages that fail DMARC are routed to the recipient's spam or junk folder.
 The message is not lost, but it is flagged as suspicious.
 This gives you a safety net.
 If a legitimate source is misconfigured, users can still find the message in spam and report the problem.
+RFC 9989 §7.4 treats p=quarantine as the appropriate end state for most domains that host human users.

 p=reject (full enforcement)

-Skipping from p=none directly to p=reject is a common mistake that causes legitimate mail loss.
+Skipping from p=none directly to enforcement is a common mistake that causes legitimate mail loss.
 Marketing emails, transactional messages, CRM notifications, and helpdesk replies can all fail silently if they have not been properly authenticated.
 The phased approach described below eliminates that risk.

 Phase 1: publish p=none and start monitoring